Gasoline is sold and priced by grade

 Refining costs and profits vary seasonally and by region in the United States, partly because of the different gasoline formulations required to reduce air pollution in different parts of the country.
 The characteristics of the gasoline produced depend on the type of crude oil that is used and the type of processing technology available at the refinery where it is produced.
 Gasoline prices are also affected by the cost of other ingredients that may be blended into the gasoline, such as ethanol.
 Increased demand for gasoline in the summer generally results in higher prices.

 Distribution and marketing

 Distribution, marketing, and retail dealer costs and profits are also included in the retail price of gasoline.
-Most gasoline is shipped from the refinery first by pipeline to terminals near consuming areas, where it may be blended with other products (such as ethanol) to meet local government and market specifications.
-Gasoline is then delivered by tanker truck to individual gasoline stations.
+Most gasoline is shipped from refineries by pipeline to terminals near consuming areas, where it may be blended with other products (such as ethanol) to meet local government and market specifications.
+Gasoline is delivered by tanker truck to individual gasoline stations.

 Some retail outlets are owned and operated by refiners, while others are independent businesses that purchase gasoline from refiners and marketers for resale to the public.
 The price at the pump also reflects local market conditions and factors, such as the desirability of the location and the marketing strategy of the owner.

 The cost of doing business by individual dealers can vary greatly depending on where the dealer is located.
 These costs include wages and salaries, benefits, equipment, lease or rent payments, insurance, overhead, and state and local fees.
 Even retail stations next to each other can have different traffic patterns, rent, and sources of supply that affect their prices.
 The number and location of local competitors can also affect prices.